CSB-KaracaLab/CSB-WS/README.md

 <img width="828" alt="image" src="https://user-images.githubusercontent.com/64282221/160210349-cf4a6bbd-879d-4766-862f-a48b3bc7131c.png">

-- **Final input sequence in ColabFold format:** Let's select the interacted domains from the input sequences and prepare the input file for ColabFold as below:
+- **Final input sequence in ColabFold format:** Let's select the interacting domains from the input sequences and prepare the input file for ColabFold as below:

 TTDAECLSKPAFDGTLSNVWKEGDSRYANFENCIYELSGIGIGYDNDTSWNGHWTPVRAAD:SGADINNYAGQIKSAIESKFYDASSYAGKTCTLRIKLAPDGMLLDIKPEGGDPALCQAALAAAKLAKIPKPPSQAVYEVFKNAPLDFKPA